Ron Watkins: Attempts to overturn the 2020 U.S. presidential election

 After resigning from his 8kun position in November 2020, Watkins worked to build his reputation among those attempting to overturn the results of the presidential election.
 He spread conspiracy theories about Dominion Voting Systems, the creators of some voting machines used in the election.
 He posted videos on Twitter of a Dominion employee using one of the machines, falsely stating that the employee was pictured tampering with election results.
 The employee received death threats as a result, and a noose was found hanging outside his home.

 Watkins was named as an expert witness in a lawsuit filed by Sidney Powell, a lawyer and conspiracy theorist also involved in challenging the election results.
 In his affidavit, he claimed that based on his reading of the online user guide for the Dominion software, it is "within the realm of possibility" for a poll worker to manipulate votes.
 According to The Washington Post, Watkins described himself in the affidavit as "an information security expert with nine years of experience as a 'network and information defense analyst' and security engineer", and did not mention that his experience mostly came from his work with 8kun.

 Watkins was interviewed multiple times about Dominion on the pro-Trump One America News Network (OANN), which introduced him as a "large system technical analyst".
 His comments on electoral fraud were also reported by other right-wing outlets, including The Gateway Pundit.

 Watkins earned a large following on Twitter following the election, where he used the name "CodeMonkeyZ".
 In the month of November he nearly doubled his follower count to 400,000, and by early January had more than 500,000 followers.
 Trump had retweeted Watkins five times between Election Day and January 6, 2021, and Foreign Policy described Watkins as "an integral part of Trump's post-election messaging".

-On the night of January 5, 2021, the day before the U.S. Capitol attack, Watkins told his father and journalist Cullen Hoback that he was about to "make a claim, it's going to shatter some institutions".
+On the night of January 5, 2021, the day before the U.S. Capitol attack, Watkins told his father and filmmaker Cullen Hoback that he was about to "make a claim, it's going to shatter some institutions".
 On Twitter, Watkins announced plans to "drop" information he called "The Mother of All [truth] Bombs".
 According to Hoback, Watkins claimed to have received a back-channel information from the White House.
 In the early hours of January 6, Watkins posted a tweet accusing Vice President Mike Pence of orchestrating a coup.
 He also linked to a blog post which called for "the immediate arrest of [Pence], for treason."

-On January 8, Twitter cracked down on accounts that were "solely dedicated to sharing QAnon content".
-Watkins's account was among the accounts Twitter permanently suspended, as were the accounts belonging to Sidney Powell and former national security adviser Michael Flynn.
+On January 8, Twitter suspended accounts that were "solely dedicated to sharing QAnon content", including Watkins'.
+In addition, the accounts of Sidney Powell and former national security adviser Michael Flynn were also suspended.
+However, on January 10, 2023, Watkins' account was reinstated following the acquisition of Twitter by Elon Musk.